DNS firewall, DNS proxy, and DNS proxywall. Which one to choose?

 2. DNS traffic is intercepted on a client computer by redirection to a local DNS firewall which then forwards the traffic to a remote DNS server.

-3. DNS traffic is processed by a DNS firewall on a separate computer(server).
-This configuration is also often involves DNS proxy working side-by-side with DNS firewall.
+3. DNS traffic is processed by a DNS firewall on a separate computer (server).
+This configuration often involves a DNS proxy working side-by-side with the DNS firewall.

 5. Virtual Private Network (VPN).